Chart Color Schemes

 Household Composition

-Salisbury features high concentrations of lone person households, with a lower-than-average median household size
+Salisbury features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 64.6% of all households, including 27.7% couples with children, 19.7% couples without children, and 15.6% single parent families.
-Non-family households make up the remaining 35.4%, with lone person households at 31.6% and group households comprising 3.8%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.7.
+Family households constitute 64.6% of all households, including 27.7% couples with children, 19.7% couples without children, and 15.6% single parent families.
+Non-family households account for the remaining 35.4%, with lone person households at 31.6% and group households comprising 3.8%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households